adipopax/SIIT/README.md

 Git:
       -> Working directory -> Here we change our files during development .
-      -> Staging -> define which files or changes we want to commit to the local repository -> Local repository -> Stores history about all the changes (commit)
+      -> Staging -> define which files or changes we want to commit to the local repository -> Local repository -> Stores history about all the changes